 The Nurse Aide course prepares individuals to work in long-term care facilities (LTC) and hospitals.
-For acceptance into ADN and PN programs, the Nurse Aide course is required.
+For acceptance into ADN and PNN programs, the Nurse Aide course is required.

 Entrance Requirements for Nurse Aide: